 For legal tech builders: The era of operating in gray areas with nothing more than a terms-of-service disclaimer is closing.
 State legislatures are actively writing rules.
 Courts are hearing cases.
 The companies that designed their products with UPL boundaries in the architecture, not the footer, will be in the strongest position.

 For attorneys: Clients are already using ChatGPT and similar tools for legal guidance, whether lawyers ask about it or not.
-Ask them.
-Explain the difference between general legal information and advice tailored to their specific facts.
+Attorneys should ask them.
+They should explain the difference between general legal information and advice tailored to their specific facts.
 Explain that AI models fabricate citations, ignore jurisdictional differences, and owe no fiduciary duty.
 The value of a licensed attorney has not changed.
 What has changed is that clients now have access to tools that sound authoritative, respond confidently, and never send an invoice.

 For everyone: Regulation by court doctrine alone is structurally inadequate for this problem.
 Court opinions arise only when institutional actors have the resources to litigate them, which means the cases that define the boundaries of AI-assisted legal practice will tend to reflect the interests of insurers, large companies, and well-resourced firms.
 Legislative bodies are better positioned to draw these lines proactively, with public input, rather than reactively through litigation that only the well-resourced can bring.